Go Fund Me and PayPal Donation links are not available on the Mobile App. Please use computer to access. Thank you.

 If you would like to continue to collect, please contact your local recycling center to "accept" your polyproplene and polyethylene in exchange for a tax deductible donation made payable to Caps Of Love charity BEFORE YOU BEGIN. (they will not "Buy" quantities under 5 tons in most cases) Their grade separation process may differ from mine.
 They can recycle the plastic grades and benefit from a tax write off for their monetary donation.

 "Caps Of Love" does not discriminate or support on the basis of race, religion, ethnicity, sexual orientation, socio-economic status, national origin, or physical or developmental disability.

 Welcome to Caps Of Love: Helping the disabled

-My mission is an ongoing collection of plastic caps.
-Speaking to local organizations, schools, churches, and clubs to increase awareness of the charity.
+The charity mission is an on-going education on the importance of recycling.
+Speaking to local organizations, schools, churches, and clubs to increase awareness of the importance of correct recycling and how to participate in the charity.

 Posted upcoming volunteer participation dates/times are updated every Sunday evening on the website under "weekly drop off /volunteering".

 Community Service hours are given to anyone who assists me at my facility during volunteering hours.